 James Dimeas is a nationally-recognized, award-winning, criminal defense lawyer, with over-27 years of experience handling traffic cases in Chicago, Cook County, DuPage County, Kane County, and Lake County.
 James Dimeas is rated 10 “Superb” by AVVO, the highest rating possible for any traffic lawyer in the United States.
 The American Institute of Criminal Law Attorneys named James Dimeas a “10 Best Attorney for Client Satisfaction.”
 Attorney and Practice Magazine gave James Dimeas its “Top 10 Criminal Defense Attorney Award for Illinois.”
 The National Academy of Criminal Defense Attorneys gave James Dimeas its “Top 10 Attorney Award for the State of Illinois.”
 James Dimeas was named a “Best DUI Attorney.”
 Expertise named James Dimeas a “Best Criminal Defense Lawyer in Chicago.”
 The National Trial Lawyers named James Dimeas a “Top 100 Criminal Defense Trial Lawyer.”
 The American Institute of Legal Advocates named James Dimeas a “Top 100 Criminal Defense Lawyer in the State of Illinois For the years 2018 and 2019.”

-If you are being charged with a crime, or have been issued a traffic citation, you can always contact James Dimeas for a free and confidential consultation.
+If you are being charged with Distracted Driving for using your cell phone while driving, or have been issued a traffic citation, you can always contact James Dimeas for a free and confidential consultation.
 You can always talk to James Dimeas personally by calling him at 847-807-7405.